ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 public function getPermissions();
 ```

-Implementing all these methods, our `MyUser` class looks like this:
+Implementing all these methods, `MyUser` class looks like this:

 ```php
 <?php